tylerhuyser/AWOKEN/README.md

 ## Database Structure

 Over the course of the Awoken diversity & inclusion program, users are served thirteen unique surveys--each of which measure a different dimension of bias.
-In order to measure the impact of the intervention in relation to these dimensions of bias, users are served some of these surveys multiple times.
+In order to measure the performance of the intervention in relation to these dimensions of bias, users are served some of these surveys multiple times.

-The surveys are composed of many types of questions, ranging from multiple-choice to select-all-that-apply to open-ended free-response.
+The surveys are composed of many types of questions, ranging from *multiple-choice* to *select-all-that-apply* to *open-ended free-response*.
 In fact, there are over two hundred (200) unique questions across all thirteen surveys.

 To recap: multiple survey formats, taken multiple times, composed of many forms of questions.

 Using the D.R.Y. ("Don't Repeat Yourself!") principle, I decided to populate each survey format, each survey format's respective questions, and each question's respective options in the back-end.

-Each survey format has many questions.
-Each question has many options.
-And, each instance of a survey, has one and only one survey format.
+Each *survey format* has many *questions*.
+Each *question* has many *options*.
+And, each *instance of a survey*, has one and only one *survey format*.

 Though complex, this architecture allows for many benefits:

-* each survey is constructed by one component, reducing the quantity of code thirteen-fold
+* each survey, question, and option is constructed by one component, reducing the quantity of code thirteen-fold
 * news surveys can easily be added, removed, or altered
 * survey data can more easily be analyzed for insights

 <img src="https://i.imgur.com/4gSrDDx.png" width="60%">

-*NOTE:* In order to determine this format for the Awoken relational database, I used the following references:
+**_NOTE:_** In order to determine this format for the Awoken relational database, I used the following references:

 * [Database Design for Survey](https://stackoverflow.com/questions/1764435/database-design-for-a-survey)